-- Civil asset forfeiture would be eliminated at the federal level and restricted at the state level.
-(Chapter 11) - Federal cash bail would be ended.
+• Civil asset forfeiture would be eliminated at the federal level and restricted at the state level.
+(Chapter 11)

+- Federal cash bail would be ended.
 States would be incentivized to meet decreasing annual targets for the percentage of cases where cash bail was used, from 75% down to no more than 10% by 2029.
-(Chapter 35) - All mandatory minimums would be struck from the United States Code. - Funded by a tax on lawyers, a program providing transferable vouchers for legal services to anyone arrested would ensure universal and immediate access to basic legal knowledge.
-(Chapter 35) - The Espionage Act of 1917 would be reformed to require specific intent to cause harm, protecting whistleblowers and journalists who are often charged under this law. - The REAL ID Act would be clarified that provisions relating to boarding a commercial aircraft only apply to those required by federal law to show ID.
+(Chapter 35) - All mandatory minimums would be struck from the United States Code, and federal judges would be prohibited from using acquitted conduct for sentence enhancements. - Funded by a tax on lawyers, a program providing transferable vouchers for legal services to anyone arrested would ensure universal and immediate access to basic legal knowledge.
+(Chapter 35) - The Espionage Act of 1917 would be reformed to require specific intent to cause harm, protecting whistleblowers and journalists who are often charged under this law.